Vice-Chancellor of Germany

-In everyday politics, being a vice chancellor is more an honorary title.
-The vice-chancellor may head cabinet meetings when the chancellor is abroad.
-The function of vice chancellor is to use the specific constitutional powers of the chancellor in case that the chancellor is unable to perform their duties.
+In everyday politics, being vice-chancellor is considered more of an honorary title.
+The vice-chancellor may head cabinet meetings when the chancellor is absent.
+The function of vice-chancellor is to use the specific constitutional powers of the chancellor in case that the chancellor is unable to perform their duties.
 This kind of substitution has never been made use of in the history of the Federal Republic.

-Should a chancellor resign, die or be permanently unable to perform the duties of office, the vice chancellor does not automatically become the next chancellor.
-In such a case the Federal President assigns a minister to serve as acting chancellor until the Bundestag (parliament) elects a new chancellor.).
+Should a chancellor resign, die or be permanently unable to perform the duties of office, the vice-chancellor does not automatically become the next chancellor.
+In such a case the Federal President assigns a minister to serve as acting chancellor until the Bundestag (parliament) elects a new chancellor.